amusEcode1/Sentiment_Analysis_Product_Reviews/README.md

 This project is a **Natural Language Processing (NLP)** application that classifies product reviews as **positive** or **negative**.

 ### 🧩 Key Steps:
-- Cleaned and preprocessed text (tokenization, stopword removal, lemmatization, etc.)
+- Data Cleaning: Tokenization, stopword removal, lemmatization, et.c
-- Extracted features with **TF-IDF**
+- Feature Extraction: Using **TF-IDF** vectorization
-- Built a complete **ML pipeline** for preprocessing, feature extraction, and model training
-- Trained and compared multiple models:
+- Model Training: Trained and compared multiple models:
   - **Logistic Regression**
   - **Multinomial Naive Bayes**
+- Visualization: Generated word clouds and confusion matrices for both models.
-- Evaluated model performance using **accuracy** and **classification reports**
+- Evaluation: Measured model accuracy, precision, recall, and F1-score.
+- Deployment: Built a simple Streamlit app for interactive prediction.

 ### 📂 Dataset
 The dataset used is the IMDb reviews dataset (50,000+ samples)